dhellmann/pymotw/PyMOTW/pydoc/index.rst

     $ pydoc atexit

 Produces plaintext help on the console, using your pager if one is configured.

 HTML Help
 =========

-You can also cause pydoc to generate HTML output, either writing a static file to a local directory or starting a web server to browse documentation online.
+You can also cause :mod:`pydoc` to generate HTML output, either writing a static file to a local directory or starting a web server to browse documentation online.

 ::